 Applicants for Honors must have two letters of recommendation submitted to the Honors Advisor, a writing sample, and a one-page description of their proposed topic signed by the faculty member who has agreed to serve as the director of their thesis.

 Honors in Nonfiction Writing

 Requirements are the same as those for the Nonfiction Writing Track.
 Eligible Honors applicants must have completed three upper-level seminars, two of which must be nonfiction writing seminars.
 Honors candidates must successfully complete ENGL 1993 and ENGL 1994.
-Honors candidates must also earn more A’s than B’s in courses taken as part of the English concentration (or receive a grade equivalent on a Course Performance Report for courses taken S/NC).
+Honors candidates must also earn more A’s than B’s in courses taken as part of the English concentration.